azstack/JavaScript-SDK/README.md

 ```
 Parameters:

-> groupId: id of group
+> groupId: id của group

-> groupName: group name
+> groupName: tên của group

-> long: longitue of location
+> long: địa chỉ long của location

-> lat: latitude of location
+> lat: địa chỉ lat của location

-> addr: address of location
+> addr: địa chỉ của location

-> msgId: id of message must be unique related to conversation and sender.
+> msgId: Id of message must be unique related to conversation and sender.
 Should be: currentMsgId++

 > callback: after request to server and get data, function will be called